rjseymour66/rjseymour66.github.io/content/en/docs/networking/osi-model.md

 - provide e2e data transport services
 - can establish logical connection between the sending host and destination host
 - provides mechanisms for multiplexing upper-layer applications, establishing virtual connections, and tearing down virtual circuits
-- TCP and UDP work at the Rransport layer
+- TCP and UDP work at the Transport layer
 - _Reliable networking_ means that the Transport layer employs acknowledgements, sequencing, and flow control

 #### Connection-oriented communication